What Is Conflict in A Story? [Definition, Types, and Examples]

 But what is conflict in a story?
 What are the different types?
 What are good conflict examples?
-And how can you use conflict to create a powerful narrative?
+And how can you use conflict to create a powerful novel or screenplay?

 In this article, we will explore these questions and more.
 So let’s get started!

 Neil Chase Film is supported by its readers.
 When you purchase through links on our site, we may earn an affiliate commission.
 Thank you for your support!

 What is conflict in a narrative?

 Conflict is the engine that drives a narrative forward.
 It is the source of tension and drama and propels the characters in the story toward a resolution to the story’s main problems.